Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 1         1 35.100
 2         2 33.088

-# Now, we will use "mutate()" function to create two new columns in the sample, "upper" and "lower".
+# Now, we will use the "mutate()" function to create two new columns in the sample, "upper" and "lower".
 Each one with the lower and upper critical value of confidence interval.
 > toPlot = mutate(toPlot, lower = ifelse(toPlot$sample_id == 1, ic_DL[1], ic_UA[1]))
 > toPlot = mutate(toPlot, upper = ifelse(toPlot$sample_id == 1, ic_DL[2], ic_UA[2]))
 > head(toPlot)